 Therefore, a person may have pneumonia for several days or even weeks before they begin to experience symptoms.

+It’s important to note that pneumonia is a serious condition that can become life-threatening if left untreated.
 In some cases, the symptoms of pneumonia may be mild or may be mistaken for other respiratory conditions, which can delay diagnosis and treatment.

 How Can You Get a Lung Infection?